lakeplacid/cloudnative/idt/commands.md

 * Usage `bx dev view --ibm-cluster [cluster-name]`

-## compound actions
+## compound commands
 {: #compound}

-You can run multiple actions in one command line statement by separating the IDT commands with the `/` delimeter.
-Additional command line flags can be specified after you specify the compound actions.
-Below are several examples how you can use compound actions:
+You can run multiple commands in one command line statement by separating the IDT commands with the `/` delimeter.
+Additional command line flags can be specified after you specify the compound commands.
+Below are several examples how you can use compound commands:

 ```
 bx dev build/run